languagetool-org/languagetool/languagetool-standalone/README.md

    (if the window closes because of no mistakes in the document, simply make any spelling mistake to make it open for a longer time, and check the box).
-Check also if LanguageTool is visible under "Grammar" in Tools > Options > Language Settings > Spelling for your language.
+Check also if LanguageTool is visible under "Grammar" in `Tools > Options > Language Settings > Spelling` for your language.
 Note: you can disable the grammar check without uninstalling LanguageTool simply by clearing the check box next to LanguageTool in the same dialog.

-Please see http://www.languagetool.org/issues/ if you experience problems.
+Please see https://www.languagetool.org/issues/ if you experience problems.

 ### Stand-alone version

-To use the stand-alone version, double click on the `languagetool.jar` file or call `java -jar languagetool.jar`
+To use the stand-alone version, double click on the `languagetool.jar` file or call `java -jar languagetool.jar` from the command line.

-### Command-line
+### Command-line version

-To check plain text files from the command line, use:
+To check plain text files from the command line, use

     java -jar languagetool-commandline.jar -l xx <filename>

-(with xx being the code for your language, e.g. 'en' for English)
+with `xx` being the code for your language, e.g. `en` for English.

 ## Source code history